multivoltage/spending-division/README.md

 ## Todo
 * add speech to text
-* add option to increment/decrement the quantity for each things
 * add firebase or google drive so user can save data
 *
 ## License